pporrasebi/darkspaceproject/GO_IPI/GO_IPI_dsgen.md

 I download the latest version of Gene Ontology IPI dataset - EBI_GOA_nonIntAct - using PSICQUIC service.
-Current file was downloaded on Mon Mar  6 16:05:36 2017.
+Current file was downloaded on Mon Apr 24 10:06:58 2017.